juanmardikian/project_4_rails/README.md

 | GRAPHICS           | 12 hrs         |           |
 | Front End CRUD           | 8 hrs          |           |
 |                          |  Hours      |         |

+## Expected Issues

+#### Back-End
+​
+Issues about my capacity in order to do a back en properly by my own, to fully understand what am i doing ​

+#### Front-End
+​
+Try to make and understand how to relate the front end with the back end.
+And try to associate the user with the portfolios, update the portfolios and make the logic and math behind making a portfolio
+​​
+## Issues and Resolutions